mintlayer/building_on_mintlayer/README.md

 - Tokenization, including NFTs and confidential tokens
 - Support for WebAssembly smart contracts
-- Formidable security and privacy features, by virtue of its UTXO system and the Chainscript scripting language
+- security and privacy by virtue of its UTXO system and the Chainscript scripting language
 - Signature aggregation through BLS
 - Confidential transactions
 - Fully interoperablity with bitcoin and the lightning network